San Jose, Costa Rica: 2023 Business Aviation Destination Guide

 Upon deplaning, private passengers will be shuttled by their handling agents from the parking area to the GAT, which will have a dedicated area for CIQ.
 All private aviation ground handlers, as well as home-based operators (independent owners traveling international) at MROC, will be allowed to operate through GAT SJO General Aviation Terminal.

 There will be a charge per operation (according to the MTOW) and a charge per passenger.
 Operators are not required to use the GAT and may use the main terminal if they prefer to be co-mingled with commercial passengers for all the terminal processes, which a majority of business aviation fliers will not.
-Once the GAT is open, the airport’s procedure will not guarantee the preferential line at the commercial terminal.
+The airport’s procedure will not guarantee the preferential line at the commercial terminal.
 Private aviation passengers may be stuck behind the line of commercial passengers.

 Ground handlers at MROC have a good supply of ground support equipment (GSE) and are usually able to rent any required additional equipment from other providers at the airport.
 It is recommended to review and confirm any GSE requirements with your ground handler before the day of operation.

 Hotels in Costa Rica are generally of high standards, and business aircraft operators will typically have plenty of options to consider.
 Be aware, however, that during high-traffic seasons, preferred accommodations are often scarce and will be challenging to secure last minute.